rntcruz23/Writeups/Vulnhub/DeRPnStiNK/README.md

 ![ftp_nested_ssh](ftp_nested_ssh_folder.png)
 ![key](key.png)

-17. The root FTP directory also had a *test.txt* file, and a *derpissues.txt* inside the *network-logs/* folder
+17. The root FTP directory also had a *test.txt* file, and *network-logs/derpissues.txt* file

 ![derpissues](derpissues.png)

-*test.txt* has nothing, but *derpissues.txt* shows that user mrderp was having problems loging in to wordpress, and that stinky did a packet capture to solve the issue...
+The file *test.txt* has nothing usefull, but *derpissues.txt* shows that user mrderp was having problems logging in to wordpress, and that stinky did a packet capture to solve the issue...

-18. Using the private key found in with FTP, I logged into sitnky user
+18. Using the private key found in with FTP, I logged into user stinky

 ![ssh_stinky](ssh_stinky.png)